priyank-hub/EECS-4404/assi2/assig2.md

   - Similar :
     - The part (b) algrothim and we derived for SVM all use the gradient descent method to update and find the optimal $\pmb{w}$ so that minimize the loss.
     - Both algorithms would sample a data point $(\pmb{w}_i, t_i)$ uniformly at the random from dataset D to compute the gradient to update
+    - Both algorithms compute the average $\pmb{w}$ of last $n​$ iterations.
   -  Different:
     - part (b) use fixed stepsize $\eta​$, SVM we derived use stepsize sequence $\eta * j = {1\over \lambda *j}​$ where $j​$ is current step number.
 It means in SVM, the stepsize would less and less in each step, it would more accuracy to be closed minimum.
     - Part(b) compute the gradient and SVM compute a subgradient only with respect to one points which can speed up the convergence of SGD
-    - Part(b) consider the logistic loss, but SVM consider the hinge loss
+    - Part(b) consider the gradient of logistic loss, but SVM consider the gradient of hinge loss.The logistic loss would close to 0, but never be 0; the hinge loss would be 0 if $t_i<\pmb{w},x_i>\ > 1$ ; The gradient of hinge loss function is a piecewise-defined function, but the gradient of logistic loss is comtinuous.
-    - Last step, part(b) compute average over all $\pmb{w}$, SVM just average over partial results
+  - The hinge loss would handle the data where are not differentiable. but logistic loss